 - Thermostat is in emergency heat mode, which involves a reset.

-It’s wise to have a heating and cooling pro recommend a thermostat and expertly install it.
-That way, you’ll stay away from any compatibility or wiring problems.
+It’s wise to have a heating and cooling professional recommend a thermostat and expertly install it.
+That way, you’ll avoid any compatibility or wiring problems.

 Estimated Repair Costs

-The cost of professional thermostat installation depends considerably on what type of thermostat you want.
-While programmable thermostats are less expensive, they lack the advanced features and convenience of a smart thermostat.
+The cost of professional thermostat installation depends greatly on what type of thermostat you want.
+While programmable thermostats are less expensive, they are missing the advanced features and convenience of a smart thermostat.

 6. Heat Pump Won’t Heat

-A heat pump that won’t heat is linked to similar problems with a heat pump that won’t cool.
-We encourage checking for:
+A heat pump that won’t heat is connected to similar problems with a heat pump that won’t cool.
+We suggest checking for:

 - Appropriate thermostat settings